 ivalue is an integer value associated with the keyword in buffer.
 Use sqSeti if it is convenient to define the value at run time.
-For example, the following allows the iterations limit to be computed:
+For example, rvalue is a real value associated with the keyword in buffer.
+For example,

 itnlim = 1000

 if (m .gt.
 500) itnlim = 8000

 call sqSeti('Iterations', itnlim, iPrint, iSumm, Errors, ...)